paalvibe/zizou/README.md

 Give this webhook the channel you want zizou to listen to, and set the trigger word as `fifa`.
 * Set the Outgoing Webhook token as an environment variable named: `SLACK_WEBHOOK_TOKEN`

+The hook should post to POST to http://sch-zizou.herokuapp.com/bot.
+Note the bot part.

 ## Usage

 Zizou comes pre-packaged with a set of commands designed to help you store and retrieves 1v1 and 2v2 matches.